OSD Cloud

 The Pre-Req Step runs the command to load the requirements into WinPE.
 You can see exactly what it is doing in the logs, as well as see items downloaded into the temp folder.

-The next step launches OSDCloudGUI, with all of it’s options.
+The next step launches OSDCloudGUI, with all of its options.

 Once you’ve chosen your options, it will continue in PowerShell Console, formatting the drive properly, then downloading the required Windows content.